-Net Zero Energy Schools: Lower Emissions, Higher Standards in Baltimore
+Net Zero Energy Schools: Lower Emissions, Higher Performance in Baltimore

 E8

-Net Zero Energy Schools: Lower Emissions, Higher Standards in Baltimore
+Net Zero Energy Schools: Lower Emissions, Higher Performance in Baltimore

 Baltimore isn’t just building schools—it’s reshaping what education and sustainability can look like for the 21st century.
 At Holabird Academy and Graceland Park, two net-zero energy public schools, the future is already in session.
 Solar panels line the roofs, geothermal wells lie beneath the ballfields, and energy-efficient features keep these buildings running entirely on renewable power.
 But while these schools are a win for the planet, the real story is how they’re transforming the lives of everyone who steps inside—students, teachers, administrators, and the surrounding community.